tsiki/connectednotes/README.md

 - Progressive web app (PWA) usable from both mobile and desktop
 - Low upkeep cost combined with open-sourcing to give reasonable long-term support
 - Give users as much control over their notes as possible
-  - Notes are mainly synced in personal cloud (currently Google Drive works)
+  - Notes are synced in personal cloud (currently Google Drive works)
   - Store notes in plain text with any metadata stored separately
   - Possibly support for local notes (although so far only Chrome has any sort of filesystem API available)
 - Currently markdown based (maybe provide WYSIWYG editor as alternative?)